rjseymour66/go-notes/README.md

 - The main test method that actually tests your client and methods.
 Generally, the main test method does the following:
   1. Start the test server that you just created
   2. defer the Close() for the test server
-  3. Create any clients and make any calls that you plan to test.
+  3. Create any clients and make any calls that you plan to test
   4. Check the expected value vs the actual returned value (got)

 ```golang